Theatre Strike Force: Sunday Group

 The Sunday Group is an elite troupe of improvisers that performs long-form improv.
 They represent the best Strike Force has to offer.
 The Sunday Group performs at a wide range of events including shows on campus, at local bars, and a medley of shows at Gainesville's prestigious Hippodrome State Theatre.
 The Sunday Group has gained acceptance to various improv festivals, including the Chicago, Miami, Blackbox, and Dirty South Festivals.
 They also perform regularly in the Gainesville Improv Festival.

 The Sunday Group has also competed in a number of improv tournaments.
 In November 2009, the Sunday Group (competing under the name of its parent organization, Theatre Strike Force) won the Southeast regional tournament in the College Improv Tournament, sponsored by the Chicago Improv Festival.
 They competed in the semi-finals on February 10, 2010, but lost to The Titanic Players from Northwestern University, who went on to win their second CIT title in three years.
 In both 2018 and 2019, they won the South regional tournament in Atlanta and were finalists at the national tournament in Chicago.

 Delta Group

-Created in January 2009, by James Gallen, the Delta Group is the intermediate long-form team of TSF.
+Created in January 2009, the Delta Group is the intermediate long-form team of TSF.
 Most members have been studying and performing improv for at least a year.
 The Delta Group is TSF's experimental team, playing with both organic, Chicago-style improv and fast-paced, New York-style improv.
 The Delta Group is currently directed by Matthew Morrow.